rian39/notes/deleuze_guattari_what_is_1997.md

 The elements of functions are called functives.
 117

 When an object – a geometrical space, for example – is scientifically constructed by functions, its philosophical concept, which is by no means given in the function, must still be discovered.
-117
+117 {#concept} {#platform-definition}

 It is a fantastic slowing down,  and it is by slowing down that matter, as well as the scientific thought able to penetrate it with propositions, is actualized.
 A function is a Slow-motion.
 118